 Concentration: Family/Individual Across the Lifespan - Online & Campus Based - Visit Website

 The University of Delaware's hybrid DNP program, specializing in Family Nurse Practitioner, focuses on primary care across the lifespan.
 This 81-credit program includes 1,120 practical hours, preparing graduates for leadership roles in integrated healthcare.
-Applicants need one year of RN experience and a minimum 3.0 GPA.
-The program offers both post-baccalaureate and post-master's entry options and is CCNE accredited.
+A minimum 3.0 GPA and one year of RN experience are required for this CCNE-accredited program.

 - 81 total credit hours